-To take that into account, we designed WhatConverts so that call conversions would only get sent to Google Ads after a certain trigger signifying a “good lead” occurred.
-For example:
+To take that into account, we designed WhatConverts so that call conversions could only get sent to Google Ads after a certain trigger signifying a “good lead” occurred.

 Again, these triggers are optional, but we highly recommend setting them up, as the process is easy and the benefits are substantial!

 When you only send certain leads to Google Ads as conversions, you can effectively train the Google Ads algorithm to only target high-quality, high-value leads.